IyesGames/minewars/doc/src/gameplay.md

 There will always be more cities than the number of players in the session, meaning that at least some cities start neutral.

-The location of cities is unknown until discovered, the player has to explore to find them.
+The location of cities, and a visualization of the extends of their regions, is always visible to all players, even behind fog of war.

 ## Regions